appearin/policy/privacy-policy.md

   determine if we should contact you to discuss your employer's account with Whereby.
 You can exercise your right to see what data Zoominfo has collected about you by going to https://www.zoominfo.com/update/access
-> The legal basis for processing personal data for the purposes of
+> The legal basis for processing personal data for the purposes providing
-> direct marketing is our legitimate interest, cf. GDPR art.6 (1) item f.
+> you with product and marketing communication is our legitimate
+> interest, cf. GDPR art.6 (1) item f.

 * **Service and transactional notifications.** Sometimes we’ll send you emails about your account, service changes or new policies.
 You